stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 2. In the **budget details** window, click **Actions > Transfer.**
 3. In the **Transfer** dialog, enter the following information:

     *   **From (required).** Select the fund from which you want to transfer money.
     *   **To (required).** Select the fund to which you want to transfer money.
 This field displays the fund name (code) with which this budget is associated.
 You must populate either **From** or **To** with the fund for the budget you are currently viewing.
     *   **Amount (required).** Enter an amount as a numeric value.
 Values with or without decimals are accepted (100 or 100.00).
 Negative values are accepted.
     *   **Tags.** Enter or select any tags from the drop-down list you would like to apply to the transfer transaction.
     *   **Description.** Enter a description of the transfer.

 4. Click **Confirm.** A confirmation message appears and the transfer transaction is complete.

 ## Recalculating budget totals

-There are cases when, after deleteing financial transactions like penidng payments, credits, payments, and encumbrances, a library may need to recalculate the totals on the impacted budget.
+There are cases when, after deleting financial transactions like pending payments, credits, payments, and encumbrances, a library may need to recalculate the totals on the impacted budget.
+Budget totals are recalculated entirely based on transactions.

 1. [Find the budget](#viewing-budget-details) you want to recalculate and select it.
 2. In the **Budget details** window, click **Actions > Recalculate budget totals.**
 3. A confirmation message appears that says **Budget totals have been updated based on current budget transactions**.

 ## Deleting a budget